How to Combat Hot Flashes in Menopause

 Avoiding common triggers – such as spicy foods, caffeine, alcohol, or high-stress situations – can make hot flashes less likely to occur in the first place.

 While these approaches can be helpful in the moment, it’s important to remember they are short-term fixes.
-For women in menopause, longer-term treatments are often needed to keep symptoms under control.
+For women in perimenopause, longer-term treatments are often needed to keep symptoms under control.

-While quick fixes can help in the moment, many women in menopause need a more systematic, long-term approach to reduce the frequency and intensity of hot flashes.
+While quick fixes can help in the moment, many women in perimenopause need a more systematic, long-term approach to reduce the frequency and intensity of hot flashes.

 Lifestyle approaches can make a meaningful difference.
 Regular exercise and maintaining a healthy weight may help regulate body temperature and improve overall well-being.
 Prioritizing sleep and stress reduction through practices like yoga, meditation, or breathing exercises can also lessen the impact of hot flashes.
 A balanced diet that limits alcohol and caffeine while keeping hydration levels up supports the body’s natural rhythm.